To brew or not to brew, is that even a question?

 3. No Waste This Way

 Going green is much more than installing energy-efficient light bulbs in your house.
 Skip the throwaway paper or, worse, foam cup at the coffee shop and serve up your fresh coffee in your favorite mug or travel thermos.
+We love these S’well bottles that keep coffee warm for up to 12 hours.
 Reduce waste further by using your leftover coffee grounds in compost for your vegetable garden.
 The high nitrogen content works wonders on tomato plants!

 4. Pick Your Own Flavor